DRAGON: A Dialogue-Based Robot for Assistive Navigation with Visual Language Grounding: Experiments

 \subsection{User Study}

 \textbf{Environment:} All experiments were conducted in an everyday indoor environment in a university building.
-Three routes were created with furniture acting as obstacles.
-Fig.~\ref{fig:environment} provides a layout of the environment and the three routes.
-The routes are designed to have varying levels of difficulties for the system to correctly interpret the destination.
-Specifically, the goal landmark A of Route 1 contains simple objects, whereas landmark B of Route 2 contains more complicated objects, and landmark C of Route 3 contains a transparent door that is hard to recognize.
+Three routes were created with furniture obstacles.
+Fig.~\ref{fig:environment} provides a layout of the environment, all landmarks, and three routes highlighted with orange curves.
+The routes were designed to have varying levels of difficulties for the system to correctly interpret the destination.
+Specifically, landmark A of Route 1 contains simple objects, landmark B of Route 2 contains more complicated objects, and landmark C of Route 3 contains a transparent door that is hard for object recognition.

 \textbf{Participants:} The user study was conducted with N=5 participants (mean age=26; 3 males; 2 females; all participants were university students).
-All participants provided informed consent under IRB \#23565, which was approved by University of Illinois Urbana Champaign on February 27th, 2023.
 All participants have full (corrected) vision and are asked to wear a blindfold to simulate a visual impairment.
 While our true target population are PwVI, the purpose of this pilot study is to validate the capabilities of \modelName.
-Running experiments with PwVI is left for future work.
+A user study with PwVI is left for future work.